Hasnake84/Python-password-manager/README.md

 # python-password-manager/generator

- Basic phyton scripts for password genertor and password manager
+ Basic phyton scripts for password generator and password manager

  Here is a short recording of the python scripts function when excuted: